scottXchoo/QtQuick-CarSpeedometer/README.md

 - CMake

 ## Usage

-- Click the 'ACCELERATE' button or press the up arrow key to increase speed
+- Press the 'ACCELERATE' button or press the up arrow key to increase speed
-- Click the 'DECELERATE' button or press the down arrow key to decrease speed
+- Press the 'BRAKE' button or press the down arrow key to decrease speed
 - Use the indicator buttons to toggle left and right indicators

 <img width="635" alt="image" src="https://github.com/user-attachments/assets/eec49999-dd94-4457-8eee-4224250c4dc4">